 We know that substantial new investments are required in roads and bridges, transit systems, dams and levees, and both our drinking water and wastewater systems.
-The American Society of Civil Engineers latest update of its survey on the status America's infrastructure gave it an overall grade of D+ or poor and in breaking that down by component (roads, water systems, airports, etc.) gave a highest grade of mediocre to any components of the nation's infrastructure.
+The American Society of Civil Engineers latest update of its survey on the status America's infrastructure gave it an overall grade of C- or between poor and mediocre and in breaking that down by component (roads, water systems, airports, etc.) gave a grade of good to only the "rail" component of the nation's infrastructure.

 There has been significant new funding for infrastructure put in place at the state and local levels over the past 5-10 years.

 Similar dedicated federal funding has not been put in place and the proportion of federal funding has decreased as a result.